apache/druid/docs/content/ingestion/data-formats.md

     "dimensionsSpec" : {
       "dimensions" : ["page","language","user","unpatrolled","newPage","robot","anonymous","namespace","continent","country","region","city"]
     },
-    "maxNumSkipHeadRows" : 5
+    "skipHeaderRows" : 5
   }
 ```

 The `columns` field must match the columns of your input data in the same order.
-Additionally, you can set the number of head rows to be skipped to `maxNumSkipHeadRows`.
+Additionally, you can set the number of head rows to be skipped to `skipHeaderRows`.
 Note that this option is effective
-only for non-Hadoop index tasks.
+only for non-Hadoop batch index tasks.

 ### TSV